Tala station

 Tala station is an under-construction Metro Rail Transit (MRT) station located on the MRT Line 7 (MRT-7) system in Tala, Caloocan.
-It is expected to be complete by 2026.
+It is being built on the former site of Villa Alessandra, a residential development.
+It is expected to be complete by 2028.

-Closest landmarks include the North Caloocan Doctors Hospital, St. Dominic Savio College, Bankers Village and Pangarap Village.
+Closest landmarks include the Metro Plaza Mall, Bermudez Polymedic Hospital, Ascoville subdivision, and Manuel L. Quezon Elementary School.